-The scientific definition of oxidative degradation is the reaction of oxygen (in air) with the fluid by a free radical mechanism to form larger molecules which end up as polymers or solids.
-These thicken the fluid increasing its viscosity.
-A more viscous fluid will be more difficult to pump, have poorer heat transfer characteristics as well as an increased chance of coke formation.
+The scientific definition of oxidative degradation is the reaction of oxygen (in air) with the fluid by a free radical mechanism to form larger molecules, which end up as polymers or solids.
+These thicken the fluid, increasing its viscosity.
+A more viscous fluid will be more difficult to pump, have worse heat transfer characteristics as well as an increased chance of coke formation.

-Oxidation is also accompanied by an increase in the acidity (TAN) of the fluid.
+Oxidation is also accompanied by an increase in the acidity (Total Acid Number, or TAN) of the fluid.
 As with most chemical reactions, oxidation occurs more rapidly as the temperature is increased.
-At room temperature the reaction rate is hardly measurable.
-However, at elevated temperatures the affect is exponential and can impact the fluid life in systems not utilizing oxidation reducing measures such as nitrogen blanketing the expansion tank.
+At room temperature, the reaction rate is hardly measurable.
+But at elevated temperatures the effect is exponential and can impact the fluid life in systems not utilizing measures to reduce oxidation.
+These measures would include blanketing the expansion tank with nitrogen.

-In layman terms oxidation occurs when hot fluid comes in contact with air.
-Signs of fluid oxidation are seen most evident as sludge formation within the system especially in low flow areas such as reservoirs or expansion tanks.
-Total Acid Number ( n/t-H ), or TAN, is the common measurement of oxidative degradation.
+In layman's terms, oxidation occurs when hot fluid comes into contact with air.
+Signs of fluid oxidation are seen most clearly as sludge formation within the system, especially in low flow areas such as reservoirs or expansion tanks.
+TAN ( n/t-H ) is the common measurement of oxidative degradation.
 TAN will increase as fluids experience oxidative degradation.
 These acids will promote sludge and resin formation.
 TAN values above the range of 1.0 to 1.5 mg KOH/g are usually a cause for concern.
-It is important to note that with smaller less efficient draining systems these acids can remain behind and contaminate new fluids.
-It is extremely important especially if the TAN number is greater than 1.0 to ensure maximum evacuation of the spent fluid prior to refilling.
+It is important to note that with smaller, less efficient draining systems that these acids can remain behind and contaminate new fluids.
+It is extremely important, especially if the TAN number is greater than 1.0, to ensure maximum evacuation of the spent fluid prior to refilling.

-Thermal degradation or thermal cracking is the breaking of carbon - carbon bonds in the fluid molecules by heat in excess of the fluid's recommended maximum bulk temperture.
-The reaction may either stop at that point, in which case smaller molecules than previously existed are formed, or, the fragments may react with each other to form polymeric molecules larger than previously existed in the fluid.
+Thermal degradation, or thermal cracking, is the breaking of carbon - carbon bonds in the fluid molecules by heat in excess of the fluid's recommended maximum bulk temperature.
+The reaction may either stop at that point, in which case smaller molecules than previously existed are formed, or the fragments may react with each other to form polymeric molecules larger than previously existed in the fluid.
 In heat transfer terminology, the two types of degradation products are known as "low boilers" and "high boilers".

-If thermal degradation occurs at extreme temperatures greater than 400°C (752°F), the effect is not only to break carbon - carbon bonds but to separate hydrogen atoms from carbon atoms and form coke.
+If thermal degradation occurs at extreme temperatures greater than 400°C (752°F), this can result in the breaking of carbon - carbon bonds and the separation of hydrogen atoms from carbon atoms, as well as the formation of coke.
 The effect of the high boilers is to increase the viscosity of the fluid as long as they remain in solution.
-However, once their solubility limit is exceeded, they begin to form solids which can foul the heat transfer surfaces.
+However, once their solubility limit is exceeded, they begin to form solids, which can foul the heat transfer surfaces.
 In this case, fouling of the heat transfer surfaces is very rapid and the system will soon cease to operate.
 In layman’s terms, thermal degradation is overheating the oil past its boiling point.
 As the fluid boils, much like water, it produces a lighter component in the form of vapors.
 Excessive overheating or cracking can cause reduced viscosity, as well as pose safety concerns with the creation of the lighter components.
 This, in turn, reduces the overall flash point, fire point and auto-ignition temperatures.

 The flash point is important from the viewpoint of safety; however, it is not a concern unless it falls below 120°C (248°F).
 It is quite common for heat transfer systems to be operated at temperatures above the flash point of the fluid.